drjishen/drjishen.github.io/_tabs/about.md

   - Assisted in organizing the DigiHealthDay event series.
   - Handled communications with international and local partners, including HIMSS, ISfTeH, IMIA, and EFMI.
   - Prepared regular event updates and announcement letters.
-  - Helped update the website [DigiHealthDay](https://www.th-deg.de/digihealthday).
+  - Helped update the website of DigiHealthDay.
 - Organized and conducted complementary on-campus activities: invited lectures, workshops, video lectures, scientific conferences, and master’s colloquia.
 - Organized and conducted complementary off-campus activities: field trips, scientific conferences, external meetings, trip management, and student feedback.
 - Assisted researchers at DIT-ECRI in developing and improving the Digital Health Educational curriculum.